-Generally, you want a slower heart rate when you’re resting.
-It’s a sign of good health.
+Generally, it is normal to have a slower heart rate when you’re resting.
+It can be a sign of good health.
 But if it’s too slow, it could be a symptom of a condition called bradycardia.

 Normally, your heart beats 60 to 100 times a minute when you’re at rest.
 But with bradycardia, it goes down to less than 60 beats a minute.